 Christina Maslach is Professor of Psychology at the University of California at Berkeley.
 She received her A.B., magna cum laude, in Social Relations from Harvard-Radcliffe College in 1967, and her Ph.D. in Psychology from Stanford University in 1971.
 She has conducted research in a number of areas within social and health psychology.
 However, she is best known as one of the pioneering researchers on job burnout, and the author of the Maslach Burnout Inventory (MBI), the most widely used research measure in the burnout field.
 In addition to numerous articles, her books on this topic include Burnout: The Cost of Caring; the co-edited volume, Professional Burnout: Recent Developments in Theory and Research (with Wilmar Schaufeli); The Truth About Burnout (with Michael Leiter); Preventing Burnout and Building Engagement: A Complete Program for Organizational Renewal (with Michael Leiter), and Banishing Burnout: Six Strategies for Improving Your Relationship with Work (with Michael Leiter).
 The latter publications are based on Professor Maslach's work as a consultant with various organizations on issues of job burnout.
 Currently, she is the founding co-editor, with Michael Leiter, of the e-journal, Burnout Research, which launched in 2014.
 She is also a core researcher with Healthy Workplaces, an interdisciplinary center at the University of California, Berkeley.

-In 1997, Professor Maslach received national recognition as "Professor of the Year", an award made by the Carnegie Foundation and the Council for the Advancement and Support of Education (CASE).
+Professor Maslach received national recognition in 1997 as "Professor of the Year", an award made by the Carnegie Foundation and the Council for the Advancement and Support of Education (CASE).
 Among Professor Maslach's other honors are the presidency of the Western Psychological Association; the Distinguished Teaching Award, the Faculty Service Award, and the Berkeley Citation (Berkeley's highest honor) from the University of California at Berkeley; and her selection as a Fellow of the American Association for the Advancement of Science (which cited her "For groundbreaking work on the applications of social psychology to contemporary problems").
 In 2013, she was given the Lifetime Career Achievement Award by the Work, Stress, and Health international conference ("Presented, with sincere gratitude, in recognition of a lifetime of exceptional contributions leading to a better understanding of the causes, effects, and prevention of stress at work").